H3AR7B3A7/EarlyAngularProjects/styleManagement/README.md

 ## Naming Conventions

-BEM (Block Element Modifier) is a methodology that helps you to create reusable components and code sharing in front-end development.
+**BEM** (Block Element Modifier) is a highly useful, powerful, and simple naming convention that makes your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit, and a lot more strict.
+It is a methodology that helps you to create reusable components and code sharing in front-end development.

+**SMACSS** is another way to examine your design process and a way to fit those rigid frameworks into a flexible thought process.
+It is an attempt to document a consistent approach to site development when using CSS.

-- We should **classes** to style our elements
+- We should use **classes** to style our elements
 - We should (try to) not override styles

 ## CSS